In Short

 - part-time; or

-The rate that must be paid for this leave period should be the weekly wage that the employees earn on an ordinary basis.
+The rate that must be paid for this leave period should be the weekly wage the employees earn on an ordinary basis.
 For every five years after the initial ten years of service, NSW employees are also entitled to one month of long service leave.
 Long service leave is governed by NSW Industrial Relations.

-illness, incapacity or domestic necessity;
+- illness, incapacity or domestic necessity;

-their termination for any reason other than serious and wilful misconduct; or
+- termination for any reason other than serious and wilful misconduct; or

--
+- death.

-This means that they will not need to fulfil the 10 years of service requirement.
+This means they will not need to fulfil the 10 years of service requirement.
 Instead, they will only need to fulfil a requirement of five years of service.
-You should keep this exception in mind if you have any employeees who are in pressing circumstances to which the Act may apply.
+You should keep this exception in mind if you have any employees who are in pressing circumstances to which the Act may apply.

-How to Calculate Long Service Leave Entitlements
+How to Calculate Long Service Leave Entitlements in NSW

 Firstly, you must find out how many weeks’ allowance you must pay.
 You can do this by: